He Was Really Sayin' Somethin': Bananarama version

-In 1982, the British girl group Bananarama recorded a cover version of the song and released it as the first single from their debut album Deep Sea Skiving.
+In 1982, the English girl group Bananarama recorded a cover version of the song and released it as the first single from their debut album Deep Sea Skiving.
 Fun Boy Three provided background vocals, having had a hit with Bananarama earlier in the year with another cover, "T'ain't What You Do (It's the Way That You Do It)".

 The 1982 single became the second consecutive top-five hit for both Bananarama and Fun Boy Three, peaking at number five in the UK Singles Chart.
 It also received heavy play on the then-young MTV network in America.
 It became the group's third single to chart there, but only became a minor hit, peaking at #108.
 In Australia, "Really Saying Something" was both groups' second chart entry, peaking at number 74.

 The B-side, "Give Us Back Our Cheap Fares", was issued on CD for the first time on the 2007 UK reissue of Deep Sea Skiving as one of five bonus tracks.

 In 2004, a remixed version of "Really Saying Something" by Solasso was released as a promotional single.
 It was later included on Bananarama's album Drama.